 Maastricht Acute Stress Test (MAST)

 The MAST procedure (Smeets et al., 2012) will be conducted in stress and no-stress control versions.
 The stress version of MAST will be used to elicit experiential, biological, and physiological stress responses.
 This manipulation consists of approximately a 5-minute preparation and a 10-minute acute stress phase (Smeets et al., 2012).
 In the preparation phase, participants are seated before the computer and provided instructions through an on-screen presentation.
 Participants are informed that they will be asked to immerse their non-dominant hand (including their wrist) in ice-cold water (0-4°C) for multiple trials.
 The duration of each trial will never exceed 90 seconds.
 In between hand immersion trials, participants are instructed to take their hand out of the water and start the mental arithmetic task that includes counting backward starting at 2043 in steps of 17 as fast and accurately as possible.
+Upon making a mistake, the experimenter provides them with negative feedback (e.g., "You made a mistake", "Count faster") and urges the participant to start over from the number 2043.
+The experimenter will instruct participants who make few or no errors in the mental arithmetic task to count faster.
+If necessary, the experimenter will further increase the difficulty of the task by asking participants to count in increments of different numbers, such as 13 or 33.
 Participants are told to continue counting until the computer signals the subsequent hand immersion trial, which is after a minimum of 45 seconds.
 Participants are also informed that they will be videotaped for the duration of the task and that these video recordings will be later used to analyze their facial expressions.
 In practice, no video recordings are collected.
 Furthermore, the order and duration of the hand immersion and mental arithmetic trials are predetermined for all the participants (see Figure 1).
 The MAST elicits robust self-reported, biological, and physiological stress responses in humans comparable to those observed in the Trier Social Stress Test (Smeets et al., 2012).
 In the no-stress version of the task, participants are asked to immerse their non-dominant hand into a tank containing lukewarm water (35-37 °C).
 In between the hand immersion trials, participants are asked to start counting consecutively and repeatedly from 1 to 25 at their own pace until the computer signals the start of the next trial.
 The experimenter remains in the room to check participants' compliance with the instructions, but no performance feedback is given during the task.
 The duration and order of the trials are similar to the one for the stress version (see Figure 1).
 The no-stress variant of MAST is procedurally similar to the regular MAST but does not elicit stress responses, making it a valid control condition (Smeets et al., 2012).

 Figure 1